 - “Each policy in your lab is carefully crafted for us to thrive in every area of life.
 You strongly discourage making a habit of working evenings/weekends, and are outspoken about maintaining a healthy work/life balance.”

-5. Have courageous conversations about issues that might be affecting your students outside of MIT, such as political developments, personal loss, or housing needs.
+5. Have courageous and vulnerable conversations about issues that might be affecting your students, such as political developments, racial inequities, personal loss, and housing needs.

 - “After the election, you invited us to help change the syllabus for the remainder of the class to better correspond with the new reality.”